satra/NiPyPe-Paper/nipype_paper.rst

 with\ :sup:``[a] <#cmnt1>`_`\  a BSD license allowing anyone to make changes and redistribute it.
-Development is done openly with collaborators from many different labs, allowing adaptation to the varied needs of a broad neuroimaging community.
+Development is done openly with collaborators from many different labs, allowing adaptation to the varied needs of the neuroimaging community.

 --------------